Elemental Shaman PvP Rotation and Playstyle (Shadowlands / 9.2.5)

-- Use Meteor, since this is off global cooldown it can be pressed while pressing Lava Burst, if you have Primal Elementalist selected.
+- Use Meteor; since this is off of the global cooldown it can be pressed while pressing Lava Burst, if you have Primal Elementalist selected.

 - Use Lightning Bolt, with Stormkeeper buff, if talented.

 - Use Lightning Bolt, with Stormkeeper buff, if talented.

 - Use Lava Burst if you have a Lava Surge proc.